Abidoyesimze/MerkleProofX/README.md

 - ⚡ Gas-efficient smart contract integration
 - 🛡️ Built-in address validation and security checks

-## 🔧 How It Works
+## 🔧 How It Works (Updated for MerkleProofX)

-1. **Upload Addresses**: Add addresses through the admin panel via text input or file upload.
+Upload Addresses: Admin uploads addresses through text input or file upload.

-2. **Generate Merkle Root**: The platform automatically generates a Merkle root from the uploaded addresses.
+Generate Merkle Root: The system automatically generates a Merkle root from the uploaded addresses.

-3. **Deploy Contract**: Use our verifier contract or integrate the Merkle root into your own smart contract.
-4. **Generate Proofs**: Users can check their eligibility and generate Merkle proofs.
-5. **Verify On-chain**: Smart contracts can verify proofs against the stored Merkle root.
+Register Merkle Tree: Platform stores the Merkle root on-chain via the MerkleProofX contract.

+(Optional) External Proof Generation: Users can generate proofs externally if another application requests it.

+Verify Trust: Users can verify themselves via KoS off-chain signed proofs.

+Verify On-chain: Other smart contracts can reference the Merkle roots stored on MerkleProofX for verification.
 ## 🔗 Smart Contract Integration

 ### Basic Verifier Contract